DHBW-MEOW/eduflow-deploy/README.md

 (requires root, because it uses port 80 and 443)

+By default it will start a https webserver at https://localhost If you are using self-signed certificates (as per default), please make sure to visit https://api.localhost once, in order to trust the certificate (backend requests wont work otherwise).

+A webserver at http://localhost will also be started, it redirects to https (same goes for http://api.localhost).

 ## Configuring the URL

 We have to differentiate between two URLs: